jeff-luszcz/jeff-luszcz/README.md

   https://github.com/jeff-luszcz/RingFontDisplay A font(Dendro) and library to show text on NeoPixel rings

-  https://github.com/jeff-luszcz/PurpleTheopolis A low attention display to show current Air Quallity
+  https://github.com/jeff-luszcz/PurpleTheopolis A low attention ambient display to show current Air Quallity

 ## ⚡ I'll be speaking at the following conferences...